The infrastructure agent can be configured in a variety of ways. The default method is to edit the configuration variables in the

 A template of

-newrelic-infra.yml is available in Infrastructure config file template.
-Use a validator to ensure the syntax is accurate before using the file with New Relic's Infrastructure agent
+newrelic-infra.yml is available in the infrastructure agent repository.
+Use a validator to ensure the syntax is accurate before using the file with the infrastructure agent

 Always restart the agent or your web server after changing settings.

 To dynamically create your configuration file and manage the infrastructure agent with configuration management tools, see the documentation for: